 - 160 ml water

 - Sunflower oil for frying

-Mix the dry ingredients together with the sweetcorn and whisk in the water gradually until you have a thick batter.
-You can blend them at this stage for more of a pancake like result but I much prefer them unblended.
+- Sift 120g gram flour into a mixing bowl with 1/2 tsp baking powder, 1 tbsp mild curry powder and 1/2 tsp ground cumin.
+Add 200g sweetcorn and 1 tbsp finely chopped coriander.
+Whisk in 160ml cold water gradually until you have a thick batter.
+You can blend them at this stage for more of a pancake like result but I prefer them unblended.